sathley/Data-Visualization/Assignment 04/src/README.md

 #### Does the design address *change* task; How would you modify the task to make it a *change* task if not?

 Yes.
 As the succesive encounters have been layed out next to each other and the encounters have also been aligned for a common TBI column, the approach depicts change tasks effectively.
 Another approach could have been to encode different symptoms with textures instead of colors.
-The human eye is very good at identifying density of tiles.
+The human eye is very good at identifying density of patterns in tiles.

 #### How many items can the design show on a 24-inch monitor?

 As this is an overview design all data fits well into the screen.
+Some scrolling is involved, but it does not reduce the efficacy of the design drastically.

 #### Does it use overview+detail technique?

 No. This design only depicts an overview of the change tasks.
+A more comprehensive design might use interaction and detailed views, but we are successively able to visualize the change tasks without the need for detail representations.

 #### Does it show "temporal" changes?

 Yes.
-The successive changes in encounters for a patient oer time and also accross patients effectively shows temporal changes.
+The successive changes in encounters for a patient over time have been layed out in rows and accross patients over columns.
+This effectively shows temporal changes.

 #### Whether or not it introduces clutter by comparing with all other designs?

-No. As every encounter is given it's own real estate on the screen, there is no scope for everlaying visual components and hence cluter is at a minimum.
+No. As every encounter is given it's own real estate on the screen, there is no need for everlaying visual components and hence cluter is at a minimum.

 #### Is the design visually pleasing?